 Rather than stuffing the bag from the start, I simply laid it in my plastic tote in the back of the pickup.
 If I need to use it, I’ll pick the appropriate stuff from the tote to put in the bag and bug out.

-To complement the bungee cords, or ordered 50 feet of Tough-Grid 750lb paracord.
+To complement the bungee cords, I ordered 50 feet of Tough-Grid 750lb paracord.
 You can order it in numerous lengths.
 I ordered 50 feet because adding more meant taking up more space, and I wasn’t sure I’d need it.

 The Tough-Grid paracord is 100% nylon, and best of all, it’s made in the USA.